This post contains affiliate links. Read the full disclosure here.

 STEP FOUR: Slowly add in the flour, baking soda, and salt and mix until just combined (don’t over-mix!).
 Stir in the chocolate chips.

-STEP FIVE: Make 1.5 tablespoon sized balls of dough and bake one tray at a time for 8-11 minutes or until the edges and middle look slightly set.
+STEP FIVE: Make 1.5 tbsp sized balls of dough and bake one tray at a time for 8-11 minutes or until the edges and middle look slightly set.
 Let cool for 15 minutes then transfer to a cooling rack to cool completely.

 vegan peanut butter cookies split in half with more cookies around them